 TikTok’s 800 million monthly active users (according to a leaked deck straight from TikTok themselves) means being present on this app is a must.
 The platform’s algorithm is unique in the way that your feed can already be filled with content without following any accounts - that’s half the work taken care of for you!

-In November of 2019, Reuters reported that 60% of U.S. TikTok users are aged between 16-24.
+43% of TikTok users outside of China are between 16 to 24.
 Even if Gen-Z isn’t your target audience, this demographic has a knack for picking up the latest trends.
 This could help to keep your brand “in the know.”

 - Work with TikTok Influencers